 This profile of the Commonwealth’s midwifery workforce provides state-level data on the demographic characteristics, employment context, and practice scope of midwives.
 It also offers a snapshot of populations served by mid-wives and public policy issues that affect midwives and midwifery care in Massachusetts.
 The report is based on a survey administered to midwives living and/or working in the state supplemented by in-depth interviews with five midwives, one obstetrician, and one state public health official.
 This report uniquely analyzes data collected from both certified nurse-midwives (CNMs) and directentry midwives (DEMs), including certified professional midwives (CPMs); this summary distinguishes between these two groups and primarily focuses on midwives who are currently in practice.
 The overall survey response rate was 60% and includes 290 CNMs and 18 CPMs/DEMs – all of whom are women.

 Part of the UMass Boston Community-Engaged Teaching, Research, and Service Series. http://scholarworks.umb.edu/engage

 Kelleher, Christa M. and Brewin, Dorothy, "Caring for Women: A Profile of the Midwifery Workforce in Massachusetts" (2011).
-Center for Women in Politics and Public Policy Publications.
-Paper 15.
+Publications from the Center for Women in Politics and Public Policy.
+15.